 Winnipeg was once the third richest city in Canada and a significant centre for grain.

 The grain trade brought the Canadian Pacific Railway and mass migration to the Prairies.
 A great way to see the Canadian countryside is to board Via Rail’s The Canadian, the Trans-Canadian railway, which connects Toronto to Vancouver and stops in Winnipeg.

 These days, Winnipeg’s Exchange District is experiencing a design renaissance, where historic stone warehouses are being filled with workshops, pop-up stores, restaurants, nightclubs and art galleries.

 While walking its charming streets, you’ll discover the city’s trendiest and tastiest spots including delightful restaurants and bistros, galleries, antique shops and some of the best the city has to offer in coffee and café culture.

 9- Hold the gold at the Royal Canadian Mint

 One of Winnipeg’s most beautiful buildings, its reflective glassy exterior is a sight to behold at sundown, glowing under an orange prairie sky.

-The newest jewel in Winnipeg’s luxuriant-spa crown, Thermëa brings a bit of Scandinavia to the heart of the Canada.
+Thermëa brings a touch of Scandinavia to the heart of Canada in an enchanting setting.